Overcoming Mother Tongue Influence: What Are Your Best Strategies?

 nathrao

-Weaning away the influence of mother tongue is always difficult.
-But practice by reading loudly and noting words which are affected by the mother tongue effect.
-Then make an effort to conquer this mountain.
-How we speak, behave, and live is always molded by our culture, background, company, and also genetic factors.
-So make an effort to correct and change where it is necessary.
-I will look at it one way; if there is a mother tongue effect and it really causes no hurdle, then there is really no point in getting worked up over it.
+I look at it this way: if there is a mother tongue effect and it causes no hurdle, then there is no point in getting worked up over it.
 The purpose of speaking is to communicate, and if our communication is understood clearly by others, then where is the problem?
 I do not see any reason to speak English like an Englishman.
 I will speak understandable English as an Indian.

 pravinujegar

-Two effective ways to remove Mother Tongue influence:
+Two Effective Ways to Remove Mother Tongue Influence

 1. Listen to those who speak the language you want to master.
 Listen more and more intensively.
 For example, use audio and video content in that language.
 The audio-visual impact is much faster as it happens unconsciously.